 The original Lost in Space Chariot was a fully functional vehicle designed and built as a prop for the Lost in Space television show from 1965-1968.
 You may remember that show: the Robinson family along with heroic pilot Don West are sent on a 5 year mission in “1997” to Alpha Centauri to test new technologies that would save the over-populated planet Earth (a common 1960s theme – and one that is coming true today).

-After the original pilot (at the time the most expensive pilot ever shot) and the first couple of shows, the writers were re-oriented towards more of a children’s show.
+After the original pilot (at the time the most expensive TV pilot ever shot) and the first couple of shows, the writers were re-oriented towards more of a show with less “sci” and more “fi”.
+Billy Mumy discusses that here.
 But we can still appreciate the terrific props – they were very well done (on an early 60s scale – note all the analog electronics) in typical Irwin Allen style.

 Original pilot – loading the Chariot to escape the cold.
 A studio shot – notice the background and lights above it.